 Market expertise – 25+ years in the currency business and a team of FX specialists ready to help.

-XE have a fantastic customer support team.
-They are always available 24/7 to answer any questions you have or give you advice on making the most from your money transfer.
+XE has a fantastic customer support team.
+They are always available 24/7 to answer any questions or advice on making the most of your money transfer.
 You can call them now on 0800 932 66400.
 Please make sure you tell them that you heard about them through Moving to Australia.co.nz:

 Read more in my XE Money Transfers post.